Looking after your own mental health and wellbeing

 - Keep active!
 From NHS gym-free workouts, millions of exercise classes on YouTube to celebrities and fitness gurus offering free tasters of their (usually paid for) online courses; exercise at home can be simple and there are options for most ages and abilities

 - Try and establish a routine, whether you live alone or with other people.
-You could go for a walk first thing in the morning in place of your usual commute (this must be alone or with members of your household and remember to stay at least two metres away from other people), or speak to a family member at a set time each day on FaceTime.
+You could go for a walk first thing in the morning in place of your usual commute, or speak to a family member at a set time each day on FaceTime.
 It’s also important to try to keep usual bed and meal times

 - Working from home?
 MHFA have a range of resources through their My Whole Self campaign to support you.
 Working from home can feel isolating, so if you are working remotely, My Whole Self is a great way to strengthen your virtual relationships

-- Get some fresh air and natural light; open your curtains and windows to let this into your home or potter around the garden.
-With spring arriving this is the perfect time to get your garden prepared for summer
+- Get some fresh air and natural light; open your curtains and windows to let this into your home or potter around the garden

 - Learn something new or try something you haven’t for a while.
 From painting or crafts, online educational courses (FutureLearn andOpenLearn have free online courses you could try), or simply reading a book; keep your mind stimulated